Madhusshree13/FuturenseInternship/README.md

   - Feature importance analysis
 - **Predictive Modeling**:
   - Model training and tuning
-  - Evaluation using cross-validation, accuracy, F1-score, ROC curves
+  - Evaluation using cross-validation, accuracy, F1-score.
-- **Visualization**:
-  - Interactive dashboards and static charts for business stakeholders

 ---

 ## Outcome
-Successfully delivered actionable insights and predictive models that demonstrated **[insert your result, e.g., 85% accuracy in predicting customer churn]** during the internship period.
+Successfully delivered actionable insights and predictive models that demonstrated a improvement in model prediction accuracy to 89% during the internship period.

 ---